swapagarwal/egghead-instructor-101-guide/02-Creating-Lessons/01-defining-egghead-lesson-style.md

 Instructors are here to instruct.
 People come to egghead lessons and courses ready to be told what they need to do.
 We aren't making a sales pitch trying to convince them that we are correct and the technology is right for them.
 We are instructing them on how to do something, how to accomplish a task.

-We are going to demonstrate how use a feature or concept by **showing** instead of telling.
+We are going to demonstrate how to use a feature or concept by **showing** instead of telling.

 ![show, don't tell](https://camo.githubusercontent.com/d2ce37f4086597b37563e6c9c81d104ac836bc7a/68747470733a2f2f64337676366c703535716a6171632e636c6f756466726f6e742e6e65742f6974656d732f3136334131783379315a303332563138327433712f53637265656e25323053686f74253230323031362d30392d3139253230617425323031302e34352e3232253230414d2e706e673f763d3162373830363165)